 - Japan Neuroscience Society Young Investigator Award, Japan

 - Junior Faculties Developmental Programs at Massachusetts Institute of Technology, USA

-- Sasagawa Scientific Research Award, Japan
+- Sasagawa Scientific Research Award, JPN

-- Neuroscience Research Excellent Paper Award, Japan
+- Neuroscience Research Excellent Paper Award, JPN

 - Molecular and Cellular Cognition Society (2011)